fojizen/AutoClickerPro/README.md

 ## License

-This project is open source.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.